Share

 Cut pattern and piece shape

-What to do when you've underestimated a puzzle
+What to do when a puzzle is harder than expected

-Find the right challenge for your level
+Find the right challenge

 Browse approachable anime builds in our Ghibli collection, or take on a genuine challenge with our BEVERLY landscape puzzles.
 All shipped directly from Japan.